-What Are Chlupaté knedlíky
+What are Chlupaté knedlíky

 Chlupaté knedlíky dumplings are a Czech type of dumplings whose main ingredient is raw potatoes.
 Flour, egg, and salt are added to the grated potatoes.
 The resulting dough is then shaped out with a spoon small dumplings, which are then boiled in water.